 This is without a doubt the most popular time to visit Japan and for good reason, too.
 Springtime in Japan is the stuff dreams are made of.
 You’ll feel as if you’re in your very own anime!

-To start with, Springtime in Japan is when the Japanese cherry blossom start to bloom.
+To start with, Springtime in Japan is when the Japanese cherry blossom starts to bloom.

-Spring sees the best weather out of the year in Japan, when it’s playing nice.
-I’ve been to several different places around Japan at this time of year, and let me tell you that weather results will absolutely vary.
+Spring sees the best weather out of the year in Japan when it’s playing nice.
+I’ve been to several different places around Japan at this time of year, and let me tell you that weather conditions will absolutely vary.